 - Start in San Francisco and drive south to Big Sur.
 Driving the Pacific Coast Highway from north to south provides unobstructed ocean views.
 Driving south also keeps the pull-offs on your righthand side.
 This makes the driver safer, rather than cutting across oncoming traffic.

 - Drive slowly and take your time.
 This stretch of highway is among the most jaw-dropping in the country and you won’t want to miss a thing.
 Avoid making firm plans at the end of your drive, like dinner reservations.
 You’ll want to stop at every single vista to take in the salty ocean breeze and jagged cliff edges.

 - The Pacific Coast Highway is remote in some parts, meaning there’s a high likelihood you’ll lose cell service.
 Print out or screenshot your map and points of interest ahead of time.
-Download Google Maps for navigation (read how to do this in Step 9 of my Travel Planning Guide).
+Download Google Maps for navigation.

-- Because you’ll be using your phone to navigate, take photos, and keep track of points of interest, you’ll want to bring a car phone charger.
+- Pack a portable charger.
+Because you’ll be using your phone to navigate, take photos, and keep track of points of interest, you’ll want to bring a car phone charger.